Diversity, Equity, and Inclusion at Pardee RAND Graduate School

 Our students hail from 23 countries, speak 29 different languages, and represent a wide swath of research disciplines and experience.

-Malcolm V. Williams oversees efforts to ensure that the values of diversity, equity, and inclusion are reflected in every aspect of the school—from research, teaching, and advising to curriculum, admissions, partnerships, and the dissertation experience.
+As director of Diversity, Equity, and Inclusion at Pardee RAND Graduate School, Malcolm V. Williams oversees efforts to ensure that DEI values are reflected in every aspect of the school—from research, teaching, and advising to curriculum, admissions, partnerships, and the dissertation experience.

 Inclusion, Diversity and Equity Scholarships